 Workers Compensation Claim

-In Queensland, you can claim workers compensation and receive weekly workers’ compensation payments for workplace injuries.
+In Queensland, you can claim workers’ compensation and receive weekly workers’ compensation payments for workplace injuries.
 Approved workers’ compensation benefits include lump sum compensation for a permanent impairment (for serious injuries).
-Additionally, you can make a common law claim.
+Additionally, you may be eligible to make a common law claim.

 Permanent Impairment Payout